buhfur/ConfigFiles/notes/firewall.md

 * Changed internal5 role to DMZ

-* Moved cable on fortigate  port 5 to Port 2 on dumb switch
+* Moved cable on fortigate internal5 to port 5 on dumb switch

 * Added HTTPS , SSH , PING to Administrative Acess section for internal5